RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 Data Loaders is a class which provides batches of a few items at a time to the GPU.

 ## Summary

+You can use trained models in production.
+See Jupyter notebook.